-As of June 30, 2021, the outstanding principal balance of the mortgage loan amounted to \$1,498,585.
+As of June 30, 2022, and 2021, the outstanding principal balance of the mortgage loan amounted to \$1,418,087 and \$1,498,585, respectively.

-For the year ended June 30, 2021, interest expense on this mortgage note amounted to \$26,776.
+For the years ended June 30, 2022 and 2021, interest expense on this mortgage note amounted to \$51,717 and \$26,776, respectively.

-Aggregate principal maturities on the loan for each of the next five years and thereafter at June 30, 2021, are as follows:
+Aggregate principal maturities on the loan for each of the next five years and thereafter, using the interest rate in effect at June 30, 2022, are estimated to be as follows:

 Year Amount

-2022 \$ 80,492

-2023 83,396
+2023 \$ 83,396

 2024 86,278

 2025 89,516

 2026 92,744

+2027 96,090

-Thereafter 1,066,159
+Thereafter 970,063

-Total balance due \$ 1,498,585
+\$ 1,418,087

-Fidelity Co-Operative Bank provided financing to the Supporting Organization in the form of a note. dated June 26, 2013, in the amount of \$83,200.
+Fidelity Co-Operative Bank provided financing to the Supporting Organization in the form of a note, dated June 26, 2013, in the amount of \$83,200.
 The note is secured by a first mortgage interest in the real estate property located at 340 Highland Avenue in Fitchburg, Massachusetts and an assignment of leases and rents on the property.
 The note has a term of 20 years, maturing on June 26, 2033, and provides for a fixed rate of interest of 3.5% per annum for the first five years of the loan term.
-Thereafter, the interest rate will be adjusted at five-year intervals (June 26, 2018, 2023 and 2028) to the Federal Home Loan Bank of Boston Classic Advance Five Year Rate plus 2.75% per annum.
+Thereafter, the interest rate will be adjusted at five-year intervals (June 26, 2018, 2023 and 2028) to the Federal Home Loan Bank Boston Classic Advance Five Year Rate plus 2.75% per annum.
 The loan required monthly installments of principal and interest of \$376 through June 26, 2018.
 The interest rate was adjusted to 5.93% per annum on June 26, 2018 pursuant to the provisions of the loan agreement.
 The July and August 2018 monthly installments of principal and interest remained at \$376.
-On August 27, 2018, the Supporting Organization entered into a Change in Terms Agreement with the lender in which the interest rate on the note was modified to a fixed rate of 5.20% per annum until June 26, 2023.
+On August 27, 2018, the Organization entered into a Change in Terms Agreement with the lender in which the interest rate on the note was modified to a fixed rate of 5.20% per annum until June 26, 2023.
 At that time, the interest rate will be adjusted pursuant to the terms of the original note described above.
 All other terms, provisions and conditions of the original note agreement remain in full force and effect.
 Commencing with the September 2018 monthly installment of principal and interest, the monthly installments shall be \$450.
 The note provides for the payment of a prepayment penalty if the loan is paid prior to maturity.
 The amount of the penalty shall be a specified percentage of the amount prepaid with such percentage ranging from 5% if paid before the loan's first anniversary and decreasing by 1% per year to 1% if paid before the loan's fifth anniversary.
-The prepayment penalty will reset as defined above at each fiveyear anniversary date of the note.
+The prepayment penalty will reset as defined above at each five-year anniversary date of the note.
 The loan agreement contains, among other covenants, restrictions relating to future borrowings, making of advances or loans to other parties, sale, lease or transfer of assets, and the granting of further security interests, except as provided for and as more fully described in the loan agreement.
 The loan is cross-defaulted and cross-collateralized with any and all other loans made by the lender to the Supporting Organization.

-As of June 30, 2021 and 2020, the outstanding principal balance of the mortgage loan amounted to \$70,255 and \$71,916 respectively.
+As of June 30, 2022, and 2021, the outstanding principal balance of the mortgage loan amounted to \$68,484 and \$70,255, respectively.

-For the years ended June 30, 2021 and 2020, interest expense on this mortgage note amounted to \$3,751 and \$3,845, respectively.
+For the years ended June 30, 2022 and 2021, interest expense on this mortgage note amounted to \$3,630 and \$3,751, respectively.

-Aggregate principal maturities on the loan for each of the next five years and thereafter, using the interest rates in effect at June 30, 2021, are estimated to be as follows:
+Aggregate principal maturities on the loan for each of the next five years and thereafter, using the interest rates in effect at June 30, 2022, are estimated to be as follows: